 - IA in the case of location dependent interception.

 NOTE 1: As an option, the filtering whether intercept content of communications and/or intercept related information has to be provided can be part of the delivery functions.
 (Note that intercept content of communications options do not apply at the CSCF, HLR and AAA server).
-If the option is used, the corresponding information can be omitted on the X1_1-interface, while "information not present" means "intercept content of communicationsand related information has to be provided" for the ICE.
+If the option is used, the corresponding information can be omitted on the X1_1-interface, while "information not present" means "intercept content of communications and related information has to be provided" for the ICE.
 Furthermore the delivery function which is not requested has to be "pseudo-activated", in order to prevent error cases at invocation.

 NOTE 2: As an option, only a single DF2 is used by and known to every 3G ICE.
 In this case the address of DF2 can be omitted.